William Harold Nelson Shakespeare: As a cricketer

 and this time – although he never made any really big scores – he contributed useful thirties and forties fairly often.
 From 1926 onwards, however, his powers left him and he passed 20 only once in his last 14 innings.
 His first-class career really ended in 1928, but he did make one final appearance three years later.

 Although he never played at such a high level again, Shakespeare did appear for Worcestershire's second XI in the Minor Counties Championship as late as July 1949, when he was nearly 56.

 He also umpired one first-class game, that between Worcestershire and Combined Services at New Road in May 1950.

 Other activities

 In later life, Shakespeare became president of RAFA as well as President of Worcestershire County Cricket Club.
-He was instrumental in the organising of the Victory test matches versus Australia.
+He was instrumental in the organising of the Victory test matches versus Australia..
+His Great Grandson, Squadron Leader Keith William Brooke, followed in his footsteps and graduated RAF Officer training at Royal Air Force Cranwell on 5 November 2009.
+Throughout the graduation ceremony, Brooke carried Shakespeare original Royal Flying Corps ceremonial sword, which was presented to him in 1914.